SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_bridging.md

 ## Flow ratio

+Increasing this value (~1.5) when using a [Bridge Line Width](quality_settings_line_width#bridge) of 100% (equal to the nozzle size) improves lateral contact between bridge lines, which significantly enhances bridging performance and reduces sagging.
-Decrease this value slightly (for example 0.9) to reduce the amount of material for bridge, to improve sag.
+Slightly decreasing this value (e.g., to 0.9) lowers the amount of material used for bridges, which can help reduce sagging, but will prevent adjacent bridge lines from making lateral contact.

 The actual bridge flow used is calculated by multiplying this value with the filament flow ratio, and if set, the object's flow ratio.

 ## Bridge density